lqdev/luisquintanilla.me/_src/posts/surface-duo-offline-navigation-hiking-setup.md

 OSMAnd~ is a free map and navigation app supported by [OpenStreetMaps](https://www.openstreetmap.org/).
 OpenStreetMaps, like AllTrails is free and entirely community driven.
 OSMAnd~ lets you download **detailed** maps for offline use.
 Detailed is the key here.
 Although you can save maps for offline use with applications like Here Maps and Google Maps, they often limit the size of the area you can save for offline use and don't provide much detail.
 With OSMAnd~ you can:

-- Download entire states and country maps for offline use.
+- Download entire state and country maps for offline use.
 - View details like contour-lines, hill shading, and other trail details.
 - Turn-by-turn navigation.
 - View and edit GPX files